Why Do Rivers Flow North?

 Do rivers always flow from the north to the south?
 While some people think that rivers flow from north to south on a map, rivers always flow downhill with gravity unless modified by humans.
 On maps, countless examples of rivers flow from the south to the north, such as the Ob River in Russia.

-For the Nile River, the elevation in Africa is highest near the equator, the continent’s middle, and it becomes less or goes downhill.
+For the Nile River, the elevation in Africa is highest near the equator, the continent’s middle and it becomes less or goes downhill.
 So in the Nile River’s case, it flows from the south to the north.
 For many people, that means it flows backward.
 So remember, whether rivers flow from south to north or north to south, rivers always flow downhill.

 Why Do Rivers Flow North?
 (Scientific explanation)

 No matter the river, it always flows downhill due to gravity.
-But an average elevation is always higher in the northern part of the country than in the southern part, making the river flow towards the south.
+But the average elevation is always higher in the northern part of the country than in the southern part, making the river flow towards the south.

 Which river flows north?